-14. Contamination Protection: The pretensioner mechanisms and controls must be protected from external contamination associated with that which could occur on or around passenger seating.
+14. Contamination Protection:

+The pretensioner mechanisms and controls must be protected from external contamination associated with that which could occur on or around passenger seating.

-15. Prevention of Hazards: The pretensioner system must not induce a hazard to passengers in case of fire, nor create a fire hazard, if activated.
+15. Prevention of Hazards:

+The pretensioner system must not induce a hazard to passengers in case of fire, nor create a fire hazard, if activated.

 16. Functionality After Loss of Power: The system must function properly after loss of normal airplane electrical power, and after a transverse separation in the fuselage at the most critical location.
-A separation at the location of location.
 A separation at the location of the system does not have to be considered.

-Issued in Des Moines, Washington, on June 22, 2020.
+Issued in Des Moines, Washington, on February 25, 2020.

-James E. Wilborn,
+Iames E. Wilborn.